Minimally Invasive Arthroscopic Surgery

 Advanced arthroscopic techniques through tiny incisions, preserving your natural anatomy while solving complex joint problems.
-Dr. Fawzy's decades of experience ensure the best possible outcomes with the fastest recovery.
+Dr. Fawzy's decades of experience designed to optimize outcomes and support faster recovery.

 Arthroscopic surgery is often called "keyhole surgery" because it uses tiny incisions instead of large open cuts.
 A thin camera (arthroscope) and specialized instruments are inserted through 2-3 small holes, allowing your surgeon to see inside your joint and perform complex procedures with minimal tissue damage.